tpoisot/ms_proba_networks/ms/maintext.md

 approaches of either using binary networks, or working with null models through simulations.
 When generating random networks, what we call *Bernoulli trials* from here on, a binary network is generated by doing a Bernoulli trial with probability $A_{ij}$, for each element of the matrix.
-This is problematic because higher order structures involving rare events will be under-represented in the sample, and because most naive approaches are likely to generate free species, especially in sparsely connected networks frequently encountered in ecology [@milo03; @pois14a] -- on the other hand, non-naive approaches break the assumption of independence between interactions.
+This generates networks that have only 0/1 interactions, and are realizations of the probabilistic network.
+This is problematic because higher order structures involving rare events will be under-represented in the sample, and because most naive approaches (*i.e.* not controlling for species degree) are likely to generate species with no interactions, especially in sparsely connected networks frequently encountered in ecology [@milo03; @pois14a] -- on the other hand, non-naive approaches [*e.g.* based on swaps or quasi-swaps as explained in
+@jord13] break the assumption of independence between interactions.

 ## Comparison of probabilistic networks

 In this sub-section, we apply the above measures to a bacteria--phage interaction network. @poul08 have measured the probability that 24 phages can infect 24 strains of bacteria of the *Pseudomonas fluorescens* species (group SBW25).
-Each probability has been observed though independent infection assays, and can take values of $0$, $0.5$ (interaction is variable), and $1.0$.
+The (probabilistic) adjacency matrix was constructed by estimating the probability of each phage--bacteria interaction though independent infection assays, and can take values of $0$, $0.5$ (interaction is variable), and $1.0$.
 We have generated a "Binary" network by setting all interactions with a probability higher than 0 to unity, to simulate the results that would have been obtained in the absence of estimates of interaction probability.

-Measuring the structure of the Binary, Bernoulli trials, and Probabilistic network gives the following result:
+Measuring the structure of the Binary, Bernoulli trials, and Probabilistic network gives the following result (average, and variance when there is an analytical expression):

 | Measure      | Binary | Bernoulli trials  | Probabilistic     |
 |:-------------|:-------|:------------------|:------------------|